100% Free Consultation (225) 412-6348

 Longshore & Harbor Workers' Compensation Act Cases in Baton Rouge, LA

-The United States Department of Labor states that the Longshore and Harbor Workers' Compensation Act (LHWCA) financially protects around half a million maritime workers from workplace injuries and diseases.
-Because longshoremen and harbor workers use heavy, complex machinery and handle large loads from overseas, the risk of crushing injuries or contact with harmful diseases or chemicals is more likely than in other professions.
+The Longshore and Harbor Workers' Compensation Act (LHWCA) financially protects about half a million maritime workers from workplace injuries and diseases.
+Because longshoremen and harbor workers use heavy, complex machinery and handle large loads from overseas, the risk of crushing injuries, falls, contact with harmful diseases or chemicals, and other trauma is higher than in many other professions.

-The U.S. Department of Labor describes the LHWCA:
+The U.S. Department of Labor describes the LHWCA as follows:

 "The Act provides for compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas used in loading, unloading, repairing, or building certain vessels.
 The Act also provides benefits to specific survivors and dependents if the injury causes the employee's death."